towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 After the window has been opened you can call the following commands any time at runtime:

-PsychImaging\('RestrictProcessingToROI', window, whichChannel, ROI\);
+PsychImaging('RestrictProcessingToROI', window, whichChannel, ROI);
-- Restrict the processing area of viewChannel 'whichChannel' of onscreen window 'window' to the rectangular subarea defined by 'ROI'.
+\- Restrict the processing area of viewChannel 'whichChannel' of onscreen window 'window' to the rectangular subarea defined by 'ROI'.
 See the explanation above for subtask 'RestrictProcessing'.
 This does exactly the same but allows a dynamic change of the restricted area at any point during your experiment script.

-PsychImaging\('UnrestrictProcessing', window, whichChannel\);
+PsychImaging('UnrestrictProcessing', window, whichChannel);
-- Remove a restriction of the processing area of viewChannel 'whichChannel' of onscreen window 'window' to a previously defined subarea.
+\- Remove a restriction of the processing area of viewChannel 'whichChannel' of onscreen window 'window' to a previously defined subarea.
 Can be called anytime during your scripts execution.

-\[overlaywin, overlaywinRect\] = PsychImaging\('GetOverlayWindow', win\);
+[overlaywin, overlaywinRect] = PsychImaging('GetOverlayWindow', win);
-- Will return the handle to the 'overlaywin'dow associated with the given 'win'dow, if any.
+\- Will return the handle to the 'overlaywin'dow associated with the given 'win'dow, if any.
 Will abort with an error message if the 'win'dow doesn't have an associated overylay window.
 Currently, only the CRS Bits+ box in Mono++ mode and the VPixx DataPixx